With the support of:

 Community gardening has a strong and growing presence in Atlanta – including in city parks!
 Park Pride has administered the community gardening program since 2007, when the City of Atlanta passed legislation allowing gardens in parks.

 Community gardens bring positive activity to the parks.
 They provide a forum for neighbors to join together and forge strong community bonds.
-They are a source of fresh, affordable, local produce – some of which is donated to community members in need.
+They are a source of fresh, local produce – some of which is donated to community members in need.

 Want to visit a community garden?
 Take a look at the map of Park Pride community gardens to find the garden nearest you.
 All Park Pride community gardens are open for visitors during park hours (just remember to get permission before picking any food).